simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 More tips:

 - _Never_ try to load from the files in the `web-project`
 - the files in the `web-project` are effectively are _output only_.
-It is essentially no differnt than a build folder.
+It is essentially no different than a build folder.
 - If the artists wish to keep multiple versions of scenes, then it is their responsibility to make the right folders in the `editor-projects`.
 - Exporting to the `web-project` will show changes in the web-app right away, but if you close the editor before you saved in `editor projects` your changes might be gone.
-If you like what you see, carefulyl export to both.
+If you like what you see, carefully export to both.
 - Honestly?
 Don't use `CTRL + S` if you are switching between projects, or if you are working in the editor project and periodically exporting to the web-project.
 The GUI/path always remembers whatever was used last.
 You might stomp over a project, that or accidentally save your editor-project stuff in the web-project.
 Just Always use `Save As...` until this is changes.

 #### For Next time: What wasn't covered (but might come in the future)